 Winnie: the Most Famous Mascot

 The most famous Canadian mascot was a black bear cub named Winnipeg which traveled overseas from Canada.
-The unit decided to place Winnie in the London Zoo, rather than subject him to the rigours of the front.
-He delighted thousands of visitors and later became the inspiration for A.A.
+The unit decided to place Winnie in the London Zoo, rather than subject her to the rigours of the front.
+She delighted thousands of visitors and later became the inspiration for A.A.
 Milne’s Winnie-the-Pooh.